robert/robert.github.com/_posts/2020-02-05-wacom-drawing-tablets-track-name-of-every-application-you-open.md

 ----

-### Postscript
+## Epilogue

 I finished the first draft of this article three weeks ago.
-I then set up Burp Suite proxy again in order to grab some final screenshots of the data that Wacom was purloining.
+I set up Burp Suite proxy again so that I could grab some final screenshots of the data that Wacom was purloining.
 I restarted the Wacom driver, as per usual.
 But nothing happened.
 Wacom weren't illegitimately siphoning off my personal usage data any more.

 The bastards.

 I contemplated pretending I hadn't seen this and publishing my post anyway.
 Then I contemplated publishing it with an additional coda explaining this latest development, but the title "Wacom drawing tablets used to track the name of every application that you open but now seem to have stopped for some reason" didn't seem very snappy.
 I decided to do some more investigating.

 I had previously noticed that, before sending data to Google Analytics, the Wacom driver sent a `HEAD` request to the URL `http://link.wacom.com/analytics/analytics.xml`.
-I couldn't work out why, and until now I hadn't thought anything of it.
+I hadn't been able to work out why, and until now I hadn't thought much of it.
 However, now Wacom was responding to this request with a 404 "Not Found" status code instead of 200 "OK".
-I realized that the request must be some kind of pre-flight check that allowed Wacom to turn off analytics collection without requiring users to install a driver update.
+I realized that the request must be some kind of pre-flight check that allowed Wacom to turn off analytics collection remotely without requiring users to install a driver update.
 Now that the request was failing, Wacom were not sending themselves my data.

 I dug around in the driver's logfile and found the following snippet that confirmed my suspicions:

 <img src="/images/wacom-log.png" />

 I wondered if Wacom had gotten wise to what I was up to and panic-disabled their tracking.
 This seemed unlikely, although the timing was rather coincidental.
 I decided that Wacom had probably simply made a boneheaded mistake and accidentally broken their own command-and-control center.
 I impatiently waited for them to realize their goof and bring their data exfiltration operation back online.
-I contemplated emailing Wacom to alert them to their problem, but couldn't come up with an innocuous way to do so.
+I contemplated emailing Wacom to alert them to their problem, but couldn't come up with a sufficiently innocuous way of doing so.

 I decided to wait until the end of the month before doing anything, in case the data was used for generating monthly reports.
 I hoped that on January 31st Wacom would notice that their graphs were broken and bring their system back online.